 YERAY PÁRAMO

-Talking for an hour with someone with experience may give you more knowledge than three numismatic books
+Talking for an hour with an experienced collector can teach you more than reading three books on numismatics

-He is from Las Palmas de Gran Canaria and became a coin collector thanks to his grandfather who gave him 2 cents of the Provisional Govenment and one United States dime in a very poor condition.
-Since then, Yeray’s collection only has increased.
+Yeray, from Las Palmas de Gran Canaria, is a coin collector thanks to his grandfather, who gave him 2 cents of the Provisional Government and a dime of the United States when he was only 8 years old.

-What I like it more is Castilian coin since the Low Middle Age until the XIX Century.
-Gold is what motivates me more right now.
-Austrias copper resealed were a challenge to me once and I dedicated time, but the truth is I never liked them aesthetically and I don’t collect them either.
-Besides that, I especially like the Visigoths tremis.
+What I like most is Castilian coins from the late Middle Ages to the 19th century, and gold is what motivates me the most at the moment.
+The Austrian copper coins were a challenge for me at the time and I spent a lot of time on them, although aesthetically I never liked them and I don’t collect them either.
+Outside that timeline I especially like the Visigothic tremises.

 What mistakes do you recognize from the beginning?
 Any advice for the new ones?